 It's often a common question: What's the best way to program R?
 What's the best R software to use?
+What are the top-most QA companies that work on R programming?
 Many programming languages have their full list of wonderful IDEs, but when it comes to R, that list is somewhat short.
 So, what's the best?

 My personal opinion is that RStudio is the best.
 It's available for many platforms.
 Here's how it looks:

 - In the top left, you'll see the code editor.
 Syntax highlighting is included, and there are many nifty features for indenting code, playing with the font size and type, etc.

 - In the top right, you'll see the current workspace with current variables.
 RStudio makes it easy to import datasets, save the workspace, clear the workspace, etc.